A brief introduction to Saint Jude

 To encourage devotion to St. Jude, it is common to acknowledge in writing any favours received from God by the saint's intercession.
 He is frequently thanked in the personals column of many daily newspapers, both secular and religious, usually anonymously, in a phrase such as "Thank you St. Jude for favours granted."
 Many devotees write to the National Shrine of Saint Jude at Faversham, testifying to the power of the Apostle in their lives.

-A statue of Saint Jude by Philip Lindsey Clark (1889 - 1977) based in the Shrine Information Centre
+A statue of Saint Jude by Philip Lindsey Clark (1889 - 1977) - Shrine Information Centre

 Saint Jude and the Carmelite Family